diegocomesana/factable/README.md

 };
 </pre>

-Add factable to your scripts:
+Add Factable to your scripts:

 > **Factable** is just a **dev-tool** and should only be used in your **_development_** process.
 >